aboood40091/GTX-Extractor/README.md

 AboodXD - porting GTX Extractor to python, adding new stuff.

-Reggie Next! team - Getting the struct needed to get the file magic, width, height, etc...
-(As you can tell, I didn't know how to use unpack_from()...)

 # Special thanks to:
 Exzap - Helping with swizzling.

+RoadrunnerWMC - Helping with implementing the "creating .gtx files" feature.